roblevay/MDP080/4_Functions.md

 WHERE c.Name LIKE '%Bikes';
 ```

+Run the query and note the result.

 ---

-### Group aggregated results with the GROUP BY clause
+## Group aggregated results with the GROUP BY clause

+Replace the existing query with the following code:

 ```sql
 SELECT Salesperson, COUNT(CustomerID) AS Customers